toofishes/coffee-monitor/README.md

 This is broadcast to all currently connected clients.
 It contains just the ID of the brew that was deleted.

+#### recentBrews

+The server responds with a rendered version of the most recent brews we know about.
+This is the same as the contents of the '#brews' div.

 ### Emitted by client

-#### connection

-When a client first connects, this is a well-known event.
-The server responds with a rendered version of the five most recent brews we know about.

 #### recentBrews

-This does the same thing as the 'connection' event.
+Emit this event when you wish to get a list of recent brews sent your way.

 TODO List
 ---------

 * Track currently connected clients (by IP?)
-* Live updates via Socket.IO
 * Read-only view page
   - Large 'big-board' version
   - Normal desktop computer version
   - Mobile-friendly version
 * Simple "press when brewing" screen
 * Don't crash the whole server process on Redis errors (or callbacks passed in)
+* Utilize brew started vs. brew finished information
+* Timing issues if host vs. client clocks differ (don't ever trust Date.now() in client?)
 * Configurable:
   - coffee maker inventory and info- name, model, time to brew, size?, etc.
   - carafe inventory- size?, color marker, etc.